mechpen/mechpen.github.io/src/posts/2020-07-25-k8s-cpu/index.md

 is allocated to container "foo".

-The problem can be solved by pre-defining `kubepods` cgroups to allocate exclusive CPUs to pods, then passing the customized `kubepods` cgroup to `kubelet` via the `--cgroup-root` option.
+The problem can be solved by pre-defining `kubepods` cgroups to allocate exclusive CPUs for pods, then passing the customized `kubepods` cgroup to `kubelet` via the `--cgroup-root` option.

 ## 5. Extra